dragon123456789123/ShopsNearU/README.md

 ## About ShopsNearU

-Implement an app that list shops nearby
+Implement an app that lists shops nearby

 ## Overview